matuteiglesias/journal/content/JobMarket/2025-04-06_Scouted_AI_organizations_for_collaboration_opportu.md

 **🕒 19:00–19:40**
 **🏷️ Labels**: AI, Collaboration, Research, Governance, Networking
 **📂 Project**: JobMarket
-**⭐ Priority**: MEDIUM

 **Session Goal:**
-The session aimed to scout relevant [[AI]] organizations and labs globally, focusing on governance, data science, and digital culture, to identify potential collaboration or postdoctoral opportunities for Matías.
+The session aimed to scout relevant [[AI]] organizations and labs globally, focusing on governance, [[data science]], and digital culture, to identify potential collaboration or postdoctoral opportunities for Matías.

 **Key Activities:**
 - Identified and categorized [[AI]] organizations across Europe and globally by thematic clusters.